tigrylan/functions/README.md

 # functions
-functions for reuse
-the file will add functions that I may need in the future
+Functions for reuse.
+The file will add functions that I may need in the future.